whisperpine/reonic-devops-challenge/README.md

 ## 📬 Submission Guidelines

-- Push your changes to a public GitHub repository or share access to a private one
+- Push your changes to a public GitHub repository or share access to a private one with @hanshuebner.
 - Include a brief summary in a `SUBMISSION.md` file with:
     - How you approached the task
     - Any assumptions or trade-offs you made